treeverse/lakeFS/docs/quickstart/rollback.md

 The rollback operation is this simple even if many changes were introduced in a commit, spanning multiple data collections.

-In lakeFS, it is always a one-liner to rollback.
+In lakeFS, it is always a one-liner to rollback data.